 When can I apply?

 Because of the doctoral program’s cohort model, all students who enter in a given year begin the program together in the fall semester.
-The Priority Application Deadline is April 30 and the Priority Deposit Deadline is June 1.
 Applicants are encouraged to submit all the required documents as soon as possible, to allow time for review.
 Applications are reviewed on a rolling basis until the cohort for that fall reaches capacity.

 Although the federal and state governments do not offer grants or scholarship aid at the graduate level, listed below are the other types of assistance available to part-time graduate students.
 Visit Financial Aid Options and How to Apply for more information.